recursehex/Hybrid/docs/memory/heap_allocation.md

 - Arrays allocated with `new` carry their length in the `{ ptr, len, dims }` struct Hybrid uses for array values.
 Bounds checks continue to apply.
 - `free` lowers to `hybrid_release`, triggering destructors once the refcount reaches zero.
 It is rarely used as ARC releases automatically at scope exit or on reassignment, but it is available for deterministic teardown sites.

+> [!TIP]
+> Only use `free` when you need a deterministic release point (for example, to flush a buffer or close a handle before leaving a long-lived scope).

 ## Toggling ARC
 - The driver flag `--arc-enabled={true,false}` controls whether ARC retain/release calls are emitted (default: `true`).
 - When ARC is disabled the compiler still accepts ARC-capable types, but retain/release/autorelease insertion and ARC diagnostics are skipped.
 Smart pointer helpers stay available and compile to type-correct stubs (`use_count()` returns `0`, `weak.lock()` yields an empty handle).